 "We have to work as always, with the maximum professionalism.
 I want a perfect weekend, with no mechanical problems, with a great performance in qualifying and an excellent race.
 If we manage to do this, we'll very soon put both hands on the World Championship".

 The season of the Prince of Asturias, as his fans call him, is divided in two: a first part without rivals, a second one defending against the comeback of McLaren.
-The beginning is difficult: in Australia, the Renault single-seater is the fastest, but a storm breaks out in the middle of qualifying.
-The Spanish driver qualifies himself with the thirteenth best time and climbs up until the third place during the race.
-His teammate, Giancarlo Fisichella, is the winner.
-Fernando Alonso wins the three following races, finishes second in Spain, fourth in Monaco and first again on the Nürburgring circuit.
-In Canada, he makes the only serious mistake of the season.
-Kimi Räikkönen gets closer.
-Renault is in difficulty and the Spanish driver defends during the races.
-But the results keep going: wins in France and in Germany, second in Great Britain.
-The DNF in Hungary reopens the duel for the World Championship, the podiums in Turkey and in Italy close it again.
-In Belgium, the unpredictability of the rain exists.
-It is the only chance that Ferrari has to arrange something good.
+The beginning was difficult: in Australia, the Renault single-seater was the fastest, but a storm broke out in the middle of qualifying.
+The Spanish driver qualified with the thirteenth best time and climbed up to third place during the race.
+His teammate, Giancarlo Fisichella, was the winner.
+Fernando Alonso won the three following races, finishing second in Spain, fourth in Monaco and first again on the Nürburgring circuit.
+In Canada, he made the only serious mistake of the season.
+Kimi Räikkönen got closer.
+Renault was in difficulty and the Spanish driver defended during the races.
+But the results kept coming: winning in France and Germany, second in Great Britain.
+The DNF in Hungary reopened the duel for the World Championship, and the podiums in Turkey and Italy closed it again.
+In Belgium, the possibility of rain exists.
+It is the only chance that Ferrari has to put together something good.
 Maybe, maybe not.
-According to the opinion of the General Manager, Jean Todt:
+According to the opinion of General Manager, Jean Todt:

 "For a long time, the Bridgestone tyres, in extreme wet conditions, not in mixed asphalt conditions, have been very superior.
 Things change, right now we can't know if it's still the case".

-The downfall in Monza still bothers the men of Maranello.
-Michael Schumacher has apologized to the Tifosi present in Monza, but he did not seem troubled by the end of his reign:
+The downfall in Monza still bothers the men from Maranello.
+Michael Schumacher has apologised to the Tifosi present in Monza, but he did not seem troubled by the end of his reign: